arcology-network/binary-releases/uniswap-v2.md

 ### 6.1.
 Deploy the Uniswap v2

 If the Host IP address is https://192.168.1.109:8080, then in the docker image, run the following command under the root direct to deploy the contracts to the testnet.
-The port 8080 on a Arcology node is reserved for communications with clients.
+The port 8080 is reserved for communications with clients.

 ```sh
 > cd uniswap